MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/single-machine-installation.md

 # Single machine installation

-This chapter contains the procedures you need to follow to install and verify the [!INCLUDE[prodshort](../includes/prodshort.md)] web components on a single machine installation.
+This chapter contains the procedures you need to follow to install and verify the Dynamics GP web components on a single machine installation.
 Using the single machine installation option performs a simple installation of all components using default settings for a single tenant configuration and Windows authentication.
 If you want to only install specific components, a multitenant configuration or use Organizational Accounts, use the Custom installation option to perform the installation.

 The following sections are included: